Ruck Weight Calculator

 References & Disclaimer

-This ruck weight calculator provides general recommendations based on standard fitness guidelines.
-Individual results may vary based on personal health conditions, physical limitations, and other factors.
-Always consult with a healthcare professional or certified fitness trainer before beginning any new exercise program, especially if you have pre-existing health conditions.
-Listen to your body and reduce weight or stop if you experience pain or discomfort.
+This calculator provides estimates based on general guidelines and should not replace professional advice.
+Rucking with excessive weight can lead to injury.
+Consult with a fitness professional or healthcare provider before starting any new exercise program, especially if you have pre-existing conditions.
+Listen to your body and stop immediately if you experience pain.

 References